SchulzLab/ORNA/README.md

 -pair1 | First mate of the pair (for paired-end mode) |
 -pair2 | Second mate of the pair (for paired-end mode) |
--output | Output fasta file| Default "Normalized.fa" -nb-cores | number of cores (does not work for paired end mode)| Default 1
+-output | Output fasta file| Default "Normalized.fa" -nb-cores | number of cores (does not work for paired end mode)| Default 1 -type | type of the output file (fasta/fastq)| Default fasta

 kmer value: <br />
 This parameter represents the kmer size to be used for reduction.
 As we aim at preserving all the edge lables ((k+1)-mers) from the original dataset, internally the kmer size given by the user would be incremented by 1.
 For instance, if the user provides a kmer size of 21, then ORNA would increment the kmer size to 22 for all its calculations.
 All the analysis in the paper were done using a kmer size of 21 for reads having length of 50bps and 76bps.
 If you are running an DBG assembly afterwards, we recommend to use the smallest k-mer used in the assembler.
 Depending on the dataset memory and runtime requirements will change depending on k.